 What is ATOL Protection?

-- ATOL protection is a scheme that protects consumers booking package holidays against losing their money.
+- ATOL protection is a scheme that protects consumers booking package holidays against losing their money or being stranded overseas.

 - The CAA (Civil Aviation Authority) does this by carrying out financial checks on tour operators and travel organisers to ensure they are financially able to support the business they do.